How to actually build a succesful product (from a UX standpoint)

 Ensure consistency and accessibility before development by running a quick UX audit.

-Step 5: Build With Your Engineers
+Step 5: Build With Your Engineers.

 I don’t throw designs over the wall.
 Instead: